Welcome to the Rock My Kenya Adventure – August 2016 photo diary!

 But, we made it fun, playing the name game, you know where you stick a name to your head and have to guess who you are – which was very funny, attracting a few of the other people in the carriage.

-Jac and I were up with the sun, taking selfies out of the windows because at that time, we were passing through Tsavo National Park and we wanted to try and spot some wildlife – which we did.
+Jac and I were up with the sun, taking selfies out of the windows because at that time, we were passing through Tsavo National Park and we wanted to try and spot some wildlife – which we did, in the form of. a few elephants.

 We eventually arrived in Mombasa at around 4pm, 18 hours after we left Nairobi.
-It’s actually only 8 hours by road, but the train is an ‘experience’ and despite the grumbles along the way, looking back, everyone really enjoyed it.
+It’s actually only 8 hours by road (and 5 hours on the new train), but the Lunatic Express was an ‘experience’ none of us will ever forget and despite the grumbles along the way, looking back, everyone really enjoyed it.

 Arriving in Mombasa, we headed to the hostel for a quick dip in the pool before we set off for dinner on the Tamarind Dhow, a restaurant on a traditional Swahili boat.

-The dhow was amazing.
-Super elegant and just what we needed after the train.
+The dhow was amazing and very elegant and just what we needed after the train.
 We set sail around Mombasa harbour and were treated to possibly the best meal of the whole trip.

 All the while a band were playing so we were singing along, much to the amusement of the group of ladies on the next table.
 As soon as the meal ended, we were on our feet and on the dance floor!